HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation/deliverables.md

 ## 4. Practice Code Review

-> [practice-code-review](https://github.com/hackyourfuturebelgium/practice-code-review) - group exercise in week 3
+> [practice-code-review](https://github.com/hackyourfuturebelgium/practice-code-review) - a group exercise to practice writing clean and complete functions

 Your goal isn't to solve as many problems as possible, it's to solve problems as _well_ as possible.
 Put extra time into your solutions to make sure everything is perfect - strategy, formatting, linting, testing, and documentation.